hckops/hckctl/README.md

 [open|xdg-open] http://localhost:8080
 ```

-*There is no difference between attacker or vulnerable boxes, if you can containerize it you can either run it locally or remotely*
+*There is no difference between attacker or vulnerable boxes.
+If you can containerize it you can run it*

 ### Task